poornaonline/AdSeekerAdvertisementEngine/README.md

 - Java JAX-RX (Jersey) for build RestFul API
  - Apache Jena for query Ontologies (Ontology Developed from Protege)
   - Hibernate ORM to connect with MySQL

+Link to the Reseach Paper of this application ( https://goo.gl/J9BmrK )